Accurate Estimation of Mutual Information in High Dimensional Data: The Estimation Protocol: Justification and Details

 and similarly for the other estimators.
 Then the ``train'' and ``test'' MI values are defined via:

 For completeness, we also define the true (typically unknown) mutual information as $I_{\rm true}$, with the globally optimal critic

 where $c$ is an arbitrary constant.

-With these definitions, we use the following procedure: \begin{enumerate} \item Train the estimator on $\pi_{\rm train}$ for several epochs in each step of the algorithm, see Appx.~\ref{implementation_details}. \item After each such step, freeze $T^*_{\rm train}$, and evaluate both $I_{\text{EST, train}}$ and $I_{\text{EST, test|train}}$\ for whichever estimator EST is being used. \item Select $\hat{T}=T^*_{\rm train}$ corresponding to the cycle where $I_{\text{EST, test|train}}$ is maximal. \item Report $I_{\text{EST, train}}$ evaluated at $\hat{T}$ as the final MI estimate. \end{enumerate}
+With these definitions, we use the following procedure: \begin{enumerate} \item Train the estimator on $\pi_{\rm train}$ for several epochs in each step of the algorithm, see Appx.~\ref{app:implementation}. \item After each such step, freeze $T^*_{\rm train}$, and evaluate both $I_{\text{EST, train}}$ and $I_{\text{EST, test|train}}$\ for whichever estimator EST is being used. \item Select $\hat{T}=T^*_{\rm train}$ corresponding to the cycle where $I_{\text{EST, test|train}}$ is maximal. \item Report $I_{\text{EST, train}}$ evaluated at $\hat{T}$ as the final MI estimate. \end{enumerate}

 This procedure regularizes overfitting.
-While one could attempt architectural regularization (e.g., dropout or weight decay) to stabilize training, such strategies offer no clear way to assess the trustworthiness of the resulting estimate.
-In contrast, the max-test heuristic explicitly favors models that perform best on unseen data.
+While one could attempt architectural regularization to stabilize training (e.~g., dropout or weight decay), such strategies offer no clear way to assess the trustworthiness of the resulting estimate.
+In contrast, the max-test heuristic explicitly favors models that perform best on unseen data, and the shape of the test curve itself serves as a reliability diagnostic.